arrow-kt/arrow/modules/docs/arrow-docs/README.md

 ---
 ```

-Again, take a look at de7814d63cdba701ca2818d7936d3921193d0ba9 for a real example.
+Again, take a look at [this PR](https://github.com/arrow-kt/arrow/pull/1134/files) for a real example.

-[Here you have an example](https://github.com/arrow-kt/arrow/pull/1134) of an already merged PR used to add a new docs section.

 ### 4. Format your docs properly